karolinaszafranbelzowska/Higher-Diploma-in-Science-Data-Analytics---GMIT-2021/README.md

 5. Employ appropriate data structures when programming for data-intensive applications.
 6. Model real-world, data-intensive problems as computing problems.

 This assignment on numpy.random is the part of the Programming for Data Analysis 2019 module at Galway-Mayo Institute of Technology.
 It contains the numpy.random package in Python.
 In this assignment I tried to explain in details the use of the numpy.random package in Python using explanations and examples.

-I created a jupyter notebook and use this to show examples of numpy.random and its uses.
+#### How to run the project (Jupyter notebook)
+The project is written in Jupyter notebook and it is called "numpy.random.ipynb", where the Data is summarized.
+How to run the Jupyetr Notebook? - see the bottom of this README file.

 #### There are 4 main sections in this assignment
 1. Explain the overall use of the numpy.random package.